po8klasie/web-frontend/README.md

 ### What about the back-end?
 If you want to develop front-end only, you are good to go!
 Just insert URL of the API server in `.env` file.

-Docs on how to develop front-end simultaneously with back-end locally coming soon!
+If you want to develop front-end simultaneously with back-end:
+* check out our [po8klasie-fastapi repo](https://github.com/po8klasie/po8klasie-fastapi) for docs on how to spin up backend
+* learn how po8klasie handles data management (see [po8klasie-data-sources repo](https://github.com/po8klasie/po8klasie-data-sources))

-## Production use
+## Self-hosting

+We publish versioned `ghcr.io/po8klasie/web-frontend` docker image.
+Remember to set up env vars according to "Environmental variables" section.

 You can find detailed guide of how to set up po8klasie for production use in our [infra repo](https://github.com/po8klasie/infra).

 ## More resources
 * To learn more about Next.js Framework, go to [Next.js website](https://nextjs.org/).
-* To learn React, check out the [React documentation](https://reactjs.org/).
+* To learn React, check out the [React documentation](https://react.dev/).

 ## Team & our partners
 This is a civic tech and open-source project crafted by volunteers.
 Core team members are listed on [po8klasie.pl website](https://po8klasie.pl).

 Our partners: